MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 In this section, you'll learn about the common performance-related problems with SQL Server as the connector for a canvas app, and resolutions.
 To learn more about using SQL Server on-premises, or Azure SQL Database with canvas apps, refer to [Connect to SQL Server from Power Apps](connections/connection-azure-sqldatabase.md), and [Create a canvas app from Azure SQL Database](app-from-azure-sql-database.md).

 > [!NOTE]
-> Though this section references SQL Server connector with performance issues, resolutions for online and on-premises SQL data sources, most of the recommendations also apply when using in general any database type as the data source&mdash;such as MySQL, or PostgreSQL.
+> Though this section references SQL Server connector for performance issues and resolutions, most of the recommendations also apply when using any database type as the data source&mdash;such as MySQL, or PostgreSQL.

 The following are the common performance problems that you may come across with SQL Server connector for canvas apps.
 Later sections&mdash;[SQL Server on-premises](#considerations-specific-to-sql-server-on-premises), and [Azure SQL Database](#considerations-specific-to-azure-sql-database), list performance problems more relevant to the respective type of data source.